JohnM-Oduor/Registration-Form-App/README.md

 # Registration-Form-App
 - This project is a responsive HTML and CSS-based registration form that allows users to input personal details such as name, email, password, and more.
-The form is styled to provide a modern and user-friendly interface.
+The form is styled to provide a modern and user-friendly interface.**This is the hyperlink for this project:https://registration-interface.netlify.app/**

 ![image](https://github.com/user-attachments/assets/48481184-8914-486e-993c-c8475b2c913b)